pedroposada/serverless-s3-cloudfront-plugin/README.md

 ## Available commands
-// pirnt out the cloudfront domain for your bucket
+// prints out the cloudfront domain for your bucket
 ```bash
 serverless domainInfo
 ```

-// updalod files from your "distFolder" to your bucket.
+// uploads files from your "distFolder" to your bucket.
 Will not delete any files, just update
 ```bash
 serverless syncToS3
 ```

-// create new cach invalidation to refresh content in cloudfront
+// creates new cache invalidation to refresh content in cloudfront
 ```bash
 serverless invalidateCache
 ```